AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    is defined to always be 3D, with 0s substituted for the higher dimension values if we are running in 1- or 2D.

-   Passing the data in this 3D fashion is a newer approach in .
+   Passing the data in this 3D fashion is a newer approach in Castro.
    This enables writing *dimension agnostic code*.
 There are many other approaches that will pass only the DIM values of lo and hi using alternate macros in ArrayLim.H.